Drug and Narcotics Criminal Defense

 Aggressive and Experienced Crimnal Defense Lawyer in Overland Park, Kansas

 Although the District Court of Johnson County, Kansas is located in Olathe, Johnson County District Court has exclusive jurisdiciton over State Felony Drug and Narcotics Offenses committed in the cities within Johnson County, including DeSoto, Gardner, Leawood, Lenexa, Mission, Merriam, Olathe, Overland Park, Prairie Village and Shawnee.
 Each of these cities may elect to prosecute certain misdemeanr drug crimes occurring within their city limits, but Municipal Courts do not have the jurisdiction to prosecute felony drug charges.
 All felony narcotics cases will be prosecuted in the District Court of Johnson County.

-If you need a Kansas City drug crime defense lawyer to represent your interests against state drug charges, contact my office in Overland Park to arrange a free initial consultation.
+If you need a Kansas City drug crime defense lawyer to represent your interests against state drug charges, contact my office in Overland Park to arrange an initial consultation.
 Whether you are charged with simple marijuana possession, or you have been accused of unlawful distribution of prescription medications, I can help you.

 Federal Drug Crimes vs. State Drug Crimes

 Unlike federal drug cases, which usually involve large volumes of controlled substances, intricate distribution networks and long-running investigations, state drug charges can involve any substance, in any amount.
 Often, state cases involve illegal drugs seized at the scene of another crime, such as: